 So the general rule is to eat to hunger, with no need to count calories.

-To conclude – yes, it’s a great idea to eat a variety of nutritious foods, and I hope you do this as a breastfeeding mother as you need all of the energy that you can get for general health, but irrespective of that, your body is extremely efficient at being able to make a really good quality and nutritious food for your baby.
+To conclude – yes, it’s a great idea to eat a variety of nutritious foods, and I hope you do this as a breastfeeding mother as you need all of the energy that you can get for general health.
+Irrespective of that, your body is extremely efficient at being able to make good quality and nutritious food for your baby.

 Review dates, references & further resources